“Women’s bodies and dancers inspire me.”

 Your weakness?
 Your strength?

-strength – sometimes this sensitivity becomes a huge ball of energy that works like a magnet.
+Weakness – my sensitivity can be a barrier sometimes.
+I can get super sensitive in social situations which affects my relationships.
+Strength – sometimes this sensitivity becomes a huge ball of energy that works like a magnet.
 It attracts everything I need or desire.
-That’s the upside of it
+That’s the upside of it 🙂

 What makes you different?